kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * `c1` is augmented by the combination of `m1` + `m2`, whenever activated in the context of `b2`;
 * `c2` is augmented by the combination of `m1` + `m2`.

-The next section describes the different ways to combine metaresource instances (known as *merge strategies*), including a trivial merge strategy of not merging specs at all.

 In the most trivial case where metaresources can only directly target the objects whose behavior they intend to augment (i.e. instances of `C` without any indirections) and no metaresource specs are merged at all, the outcome of the process of calculating effective metaresources is simplified to a 1:1 mapping between metaresource and target object at most, where the declared metaresource equals the effective one, with no combinatorial specs nor contextual variations.

-### Merge strategies

-#### Basic merge strategies

-There are 3 *basic merge strategies*:

-* **None:** the metaresource with the oldest creation timestamp that is attached to a target wins, while all the other metaresources attached to the same target are rejected (`Accepted` status condition set to false).
-* **Defaults:** more specific specs beats less specific ones.
-* **Overrides:** less specific specs beats more specific ones.

-Metaresource CRDs may opt to implement any of these strategies, including multiple strategies.

-Metaresource CRDs that implement more than one merge strategy MUST define a clear structure for the instances of metaresource to specify which of the supported strategies to apply.
-Instances of these metaresources MUST NOT be allowed to declare more than one merge strategy, but only one of the supported strategies at a time.

-#### Atomicity of merging specs

-Metaresource CRDs that implement specifically the Defaults or the Overrides base merge strategies SHOULD specify one or more *atomicity levels* to dictate how these base merge strategies must be applied:

-* **Atomic spec:** the spec of the metaresource is treated as atomic, i.e., either one spec wins or another, but 2 specs are never mixed into a composition of specs.
-This is the default atomicity applied if not specified otherwise.
-* **Scalar values (“Patch”):** the specs of 2 metaresources are merged into one by applying the winning spec (according to semantics dictated by the base merge strategy, i.e., the more specific if Defaults or the less specific one if Overrides) over the other spec, in a JSON patch operation.
-* **\<Custom>:** the spec of 2 metaresources are mixed into a composition of both specs, following a custom merge algorithm specified by the metaresource or policy kind.

-#### Combined merge strategies

-The final set of *merge strategies* therefore supported by a metaresource CRD (base \+ atomicity) is any subset of the following, where \<Custom> is implementation-specific:

-* None
-* Atomic Defaults
-* Atomic Overrides
-* Patch Defaults
-* Patch Overrides
-* \<Custom> Defaults
-* \<Custom> Overrides

-Metaresource CRDs that support combined merged strategies are encouraged to define a `strategy` field for the instances to specify the exact strategy to apply.

 ### Classes of metaresources